syncfusion-content/blazor-docs/blazor/diagram/user-handle.md

 ![Customizing Appearance of Userhandle in Blazor Diagram](images/blazor-diagram-custom-user-handle-appearance.png)

 ### Change the visible target of the userhandle
-The VisibleTarget property is used to prevent the rendering of the userhandle in specific nodes and connectors.
+The [VisibleTarget](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.VisibleTarget.html) property is used to specify whether the userhandle is visible for Node or Connector or both.

 | VisibleTarget | Node | Connector | Description |
 | -------- | -------- | -------- |-------- |
 |Node|![VisibleTarget set as Node](Images/blazor-diagram-user-handle-visible-target-node.png)|![VisibleTarget set as Node](Images/blazor-diagram-user-handle-visible-target-node1.png)|When visibletarget set as node,userhandle only render for nodes not for connectors. |